vkantimahanti/TerraformLearning/README.md

 # TerraformLearning
-Learn Terraform Basics and try sample code for better , Want to build a terraform code to create azure infrastructure with databricks, storage account under a private and secure network.
-As part of it I would like to walk through azure and terraform basics highlevel.
+Learn Terraform Basics and try sample code for better understanding.
+Terraform is IAAC (Infrastructure as a Code) to build cloud infrastructure.
+Let's understand azure resources on a high level and terraform to build the resources.

 ## Contents